ritwika314/academic-issues.github.io/Topics/whatsAppUniversity.md

-##  WhatsApp International University & Distruptive Intervention in Personal Space
+##  WhatsApp International University & Disruptive Intervention in Personal Space

 Disruptive communication technology significantly alters the ways of communication and interaction among people.
 In recent years we witnessed two types of disruptive communication systems (i) social networking systems and (ii) Instant messaging systems.
-Almost every reader of this blog must have an account in one social networking site or another.
+Almost every reader of this blog must have an account on one social networking site or another.
 Examples are Facebook, LinkedIn, Youtube, and WeChat.
 Telegram, WhatsApp, Instagram are examples of Instant messing systems.
 Both communication technologies are excellent innovations to bring the world closer and people to collaborate without geographical boundaries.
-The flip side of such disruptive communication has overburdened the already stressed lives of ordinary people while app creators, manintainers, promoters are having roaring business along with network service providers.
+The flip side of such disruptive communication has overburdened the already stressed lives of ordinary people while app creators, maintainers, promoters are having roaring business along with network service providers.
 Meta, Google, and Microsoft have already started controlling the govt policies worldwide.
 Ukraine seems to be winning over Russia in the ongoing conflict in the e-communication space.
 Meta has changed its message posting policies to allow people to post abuses targeting the Russian political dispensation and its leaders.
 However, this post is not about Ukraine and Russia conflict.
 The purpose of the post is to let the readers think about the etiquettes of using disruptive communication channels.
-I will draw some analogues from mass media mainly e-media.
+I will draw some analogs from mass media, mainly e-media.

 I remember when the disruptive intervention of Arnab Goswami transformed the Times Now TV news.
 His only motivation was to create a niche for the news transmission on TV from a passive electronic medium like the Radio or Akashvani.
 Mr.
 Goswami became instant <i>bete noire</i> for all news anchors and the people holding leftist views, but TRP of Times Now increased tremendously.
 Mr. Goswami was eventually kicked out of Times Now, and Republic TV came into existence.
 The disruptive news transmission is another example of disruptive communication.
-I do not intend to go into disruptive interventions in the TV news anchoring.
-I want to make the point that the disruptive interventions created a chasm among people on both sides of the center.
+I do not intend to go into disruptive interventions in TV news anchoring.
+Instead, I want to point out that the disruptive interventions created a chasm among people on both sides of the center.
 The free use of profanities jolted people.
-But eventually, all seasoned political commentators, the political parties, and groups either developed strong likes or strong dislikes.
+But eventually, all seasoned political commentators, the political parties, and groups developed strong likes or strong dislikes.
 However, they could not ignore Mr. Goswami while he merrily created his TRP and established Republic TV.
 I have witnessed increased use of profanities by the politicians and the political commentators from the opposition.

 Having pointed out the importance of disruptive communication, let us focus on Whatsapp or other instant messaging apps.
-People across the world have been dragged into disruptive communication systems by smart end devices (cell phones) and numerous Instant messaging apps.
+People worldwide have been dragged into disruptive communication systems by smart end devices (cell phones) and numerous Instant messaging apps.
 There are two sides to any tale.
 The brighter side is that communication has become easy for the self-employed unorganized workforce such as a carpenter, plumbers, electricians, and small artisans.
 Business communication has turned instant for the